zonemaster/zonemaster/docs/documentation/installation.md

 **Install CPAN dependencies**

-Unfortunately `Locale::TextDomain` and `Net::LDNS` have not been packaged for Debian yet.
+Unfortunately `Net::IP::XS`, `Locale::TextDomain` and `Net::LDNS` have not been packaged for Debian yet.
 So you need to install these dependencies from CPAN:

+	$ sudo perl -MCPAN -e 'install Net::IP::XS'
 	$ sudo perl -MCPAN -e 'install Locale::TextDomain'

 The version of ldns that Net::LDNS is based on is too old for Zonemaster, thus it has to be installed from source.
 However, ldns requires some more packages to be installed.